luryus/luryus.github.io/content/blog/wden-windows-503/index.md

 Still not satisfied, I continued to test different options and clients.
 Up until now, I had used the curl build installed with Git for Windows.
 [Windows ships with a curl build now](https://curl.se/windows/microsoft.html)[^curl.exe], so I tried that.
 I ran the same exact command that got a 503 response before.
 This time the server was back to working normally, and returned a 400 response.
 Comparing the Wireshark captures from these runs, the only meaningful difference was that the Windows curl build used [ALPN](https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation) to specify HTTP/2 usage during the TLS handshake.
 I added `--no-alpn` to the curl command, and got a 503 back.
 What, now ALPN affects the errors, too?

 It seemed that the server threw an exception if the client used Schannel with some specific configuration.
-Changing seemingly arbitrary options changed how the server works. *What was going on here?*
+Changing seemingly arbitrary options changed how the server worked. *What was going on here?*

 ## The Gatekeeper